Home

 Hungarian upgright double bass Hungarian upgright double bass Hungarian upgright double bass Hungarian upgright double bass

 A Hungarian upright bass by an unkown maker.
 Inside the label reads: 'George Luigi Panormo, anno Budapest'.
-The bass is probably 12-15 years.
-It is a smaller 3/4 size bass and in great condition.
-It has good Rubner, plated tuners, a nicely carved back and it is in excellent condition.
-The upper bouts measure 19 3/4", the lower bouts 25 1/2", the back is 43 1/2" and the string length 41" A nice bass for the money.
+The bass is at east 20 years old.
+It is a smaller 3/4 size bass, with good Rubner, plated tuners and a nicely carved back.
+The upper bouts measure 19 3/4", the lower bouts 25 1/2", the back is 43 1/2" and the string length 41".
+A great Jazz bass, with lots of sustain and growl (has medium Spirocores on it now.)
+SOLD

 Kay, M-1 double bass